 11 BOTH START WITH A TRAGIC EVENT

-Mike and Bill’s losses push the stories forward and motivates them into finding some answers.
+Mike and Bill’s losses push the stories forward and motivate them into finding some answers.
 A brief conversation between Will and Mike before he leaves alludes to what is about to take place when Will confesses that he was defeated by the Demogorgon during their game of D&D, making Mike feel weirdly uneasy.
 Similarly, in IT, once Bill completes the boat, George gives him a kiss to show his appreciation and Bill tells George he loves him.
 These unexpected signs of affection leave the brothers touched but a little unsettled.

 10 THE TARGETED VICTIMS ARE MOSTLY CHILDREN OR TEENS